top-guns/etl-gun/README.md

 1. Define your endpoints for sources and destinations
 2. Define data transformation pipelines using **pipe()** method of input streams of your source endpoints
-3. Run transformation pipelines in needed order and wait for completion
+3. Run transformation pipelines in order and wait for completion

 ETL process: